Multiple election offices report receiving mailed ballots misdirected from other states

 While a stray ballot ending up in the wrong place can happen during election season, the number of ballots destined for other states and counties that ended up at Thompson’s office is unusual.
 The Associated Press found it wasn’t an anomaly.
 Election offices in California, Louisiana, New Mexico and elsewhere also reported receiving completed ballots in the mail that should have gone to other states.

+The Postal Service said Tuesday that without additional information or tracking data from bar codes on ballot envelopes, it cannot comment further on those cases.
+It said earlier this month that it had been working closely with local election officials to resolve concerns.

-To some election officials, it confirms concerns they raised before the Nov.
+But to some election officials, the misdirected ballots confirm concerns they raised before the Nov.
 5 presidential election about the U.S. Postal Service’s performance and ability to handle a crush of mail ballots, as early voting has become increasingly popular with voters.

 State election officials warned in September that problems with the nation’s mail delivery system threatened to disenfranchise voters in the upcoming presidential election.
 In a letter to U.S. Postmaster General Louis DeJoy, the election officials noted problems during the primaries that included mailed ballots postmarked on time but received too late be counted and instances of properly addressed election mail returned as undeliverable.